agentcommunity/AgentInterfaceDiscovery/README.md

 This source of truth generates:
 1.  **TypeScript Types:** All static types in [`packages/core/src/types.ts`](./packages/core/src/types.ts) are automatically inferred from the Zod schemas using `z.infer<T>`.
 This means the types you code against are guaranteed to match the validation logic.
-2.  **Canonical JSON Schema:** The [`schema/v1/aid.schema.json`](./schema/v1/aid.schema.json) file is programmatically generated from the Zod schemas.
-This file is the public, machine-readable contract for the AID v1 manifest.
+2.  **Canonical JSON Schema:** The [`packages/aid-schema/aid.schema.json`](./packages/aid-schema/aid.schema.json) file is programmatically generated from the Zod schemas.

 This approach eliminates drift between validation, static types, and public documentation.